 My Activities

 I did a lot of cycling in the 70’s & 80’s… AYH rides (typically class A, B when I was looking for a nice recovery ride) and a bit of racing.
 I did numerous century rides including the Columbus Fall Challenge and TOSRV.
 One year I did TOSRV as two double centuries, back to back.
 The dream was to hit each of the food stops twice each day but the hours the food stops were open made this impossible.
 In the 1990s I got too busy with life, the amount of touring dropped, my bike became primarily transportation and a source of exercise.
 In 2003 my daughter started to enjoy bike rides which got me riding for fun again.
 Around 2010 I started to ride more frequently as was striving to become more fit.
+The hardest ride I did was Deathride in 2015.
 I regularly ride up (and sometimes over) Skyline Drive.
 I am think about doing a bit of gravel.

 My Bicycles